Superman dynasty

 The Superman dynasty, an extension of the House of El, is a lineage of DC Comics superheroes.
-The term is used for the descendants of Kal-El, the original Superman, who continue to uphold his legacy of heroism well into the 853rd century, as depicted in the DC One Million crossover.
-Repeated references to members of the Superman dynasty as Superman's "descendants" and at least one reference to them as the "blood of his blood" would seem to indicate that they are, in fact the biological descendants of Superman in some fashion.
+The term is used for the descendants of Kal-El, the original Superman, who continue to uphold his legacy of heroism for millennia, as depicted in the DC One Million crossover.
+Repeated references to members of the Superman dynasty, as Superman's "descendants" and at least one reference to them as the "blood of his blood" would seem to indicate that they are, in fact, the biological descendants of Superman in some fashion.

 History

 The Superman dynasty starts with the House of El, and Kal-El.
-Unable to save Krypton, Jor-El decides to send his only son to Earth.
-Under the yellow sun, Kal-El becomes the first super-powered Kryptonian known as Superman.
-Superman is later joined by Kon-El, a clone who would become known as Superboy.
-Kara Zor-El his cousin, who would become known as Supergirl, as well as Kara Zor-L, also known as Power Girl, the Earth-Two counterpart of Super-girl, and the Eradicator, an artificial intelligence created by Kem-L.
+Unable to save Krypton, leading Kryptonian scientist Jor-El decides to send his only son to Earth.
+Under the planet’s yellow sun, Kal-El becomes the first super-powered Kryptonian, becoming known as Superman.
+Superman is later joined by Kon-El, a clone who would become known as Superboy, his cousin Kara Zor-El, who would become known as Supergirl, her Earth-Two counterpart Kara Zor-L, also known as Power Girl, and the Eradicator, an artificial intelligence created by Kem-L.

-In the future timeline of DC One Million, the death of Lois Lane compels Superman to leave Earth and wander the universe alone at the end of the 21st century.
-This version of Kal-El is immortal and is unclear within the comics on how he acquired it.
+In the timeline of DC One Million, the death of Lois Lane compels Superman to leave Earth and wander the universe alone at the end of the 21st century.
+This version of Kal-El is immortal and it is unclear within the comics on how he gained this power.
 In his place, he leaves his heir, who is called Superman Secundus.
-From that point on, descendants of Superman continue to protect his adopted home world for centuries, with at least one Superman emerging in each generation.
+From that point on, descendants of Superman continue to protect their ancestor's adopted homeworld for centuries, with at least one Superman emerging in each generation.
 As time passes, and more sources of power are discovered, new superpowers are added to the inheritance of the Supermen.
-Among these powers are the ten alien sensory powers brought into the lineage by the marriage of the Superman of the 67th century and Gzntplzk, queen of the 5th dimension (home in the 20th century to Mister Mxyzptlk), including super-ESP.
+Among these powers are the ten alien sensory powers brought into the lineage by the Superman of the 67th century via his marriage to Gzntplzk, queen of the 5th Dimension (home of one of Kal-El's enemies, Mister Mxyzptlk), including Extra-sensory perception.
 Their powers are increased significantly again at the dawn of the 700th century, when the original Superman finally returns from his wandering, takes up residence on Earth's sun, and enters into a pact with the Superman of that time to provide them access to the vast powers he had gained in the 68,000 years he had been gone, in return for the dynasty's vow to continue to protect Earth.